a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 ### Prerequisites

-To use this script as "User Data" to launch an EC2 instance, please consider these prerequisites:
+To use this script as "User Data" with an EC2 instance, please consider the prerequisites below.

-#### Provide the name of your S3 bucket:
+#### Provide the name of your S3 bucket

+Edit this line of the script:

 ```
 sudo aws s3 cp s3://<s3_bucket_name>/ ./ --recursive
 ```

+Upload custom or downloaded Apps and Add-ons as tgz files to your S3 bucket.

-#### Make sure your EC2 instance will be able to download content from your S3 bucket:
+#### Make sure your EC2 instance can download content from your S3 bucket

 Either you can make your bucket public, or you can keep the bucket private and configure an IAM role that will grant S3 access from the EC2 instance.

 If you choose the latter, you can simply attach the predefined policy named "AmazonS3FullAccess" to the created role.

-Then you will have to pick the created role when configuring instance details for your EC2 instance.
+Then, assign the created role to your EC2 instance.

-#### Make sure your EC2 instance is reachable on TCP ports 80 & 22 when configuring the security group for the EC2 instance.
+#### Make sure your EC2 instance is reachable

+Configure and assign a security group that will allow access to your EC2 instance on TCP ports 80 & 22.